Pradumnasaraf/DevOps/docs/qna.md

 ---
 sidebar_position: 18
-description: Frequently asked questions about DevOps.
+description: Questions and answers about DevOps
-title: FAQ
+title: Q&A
 ---

 Having questions or doubts about DevOps is totally reasonable and normal.
 Here are some frequently asked questions about DevOps: